Research and publications

 workshops, hosts a number of invited academic scholars and sponsors a professorial fellowship at Victoria University of Wellington.

 The Reserve Bank Bulletin canvasses a wide range of issues related to central banking, the financial system and the New Zealand economy.
-The Bulletin is published online typically on the last week of each month, although there will not necessarily be an article every month.

 The Bank has released a number of publications that outline the work of the Bank in a short and accessible format for the general public.